Last Updated on April 6, 2022 by Janine

 In the winter, full-on rain is minimal, but light, misty rain is common.
 Xalapeños call this phenomenon Chipi Chipi.
 You won’t feel like a rain jacket is necessary until you arrive at your destination completely soaked through due to persistent mist.

 Moral of the story?
 Bring a rain shell when you visit Xalapa.
-This one stuffs into one of the hand pockets, making it a great option of carry-on travelers!
+This one stuffs into one of the hand pockets, making it a great option for carry-on travelers!

 It’s also worth mentioning that the winter months can be quite cold.
 Xalapa is at 4,600 feet (1400 m) of elevation, so the temperature drops when the sun goes down.
 On top of that, indoor heating is rare in Mexico.
 Be sure to pack layers for visiting Xalapa (unless you come in the summer).